Yesterday, Jeremy Corbyn appointed the first-ever Shadow Minister for Mental Health to take a place in his Shadow Cabinet.

-This goes a long way for the fight of gaining recognition for mental health to be seen on an equal level as physical health.
+This goes a long way in the fight to gain recognition for mental health to be seen on an equal level as physical health.

-The oft used analogy is that if you had a broken arm, you would seek medical attention.
-So too, if you had depression, you should treat this as if you have an obvious physical ailment.
+The oft-used analogy is that if you had a broken arm, you would seek medical attention.
+So too, if you have depression, you should treat this as if you have an obvious physical ailment.
 This in turn equates to if their is a Health Minister, so too should there be a Mental Health Minister, Mental Health is not simply a minor part of Health, it is a massive part of our lives in of itself.

 I do not doubt that soon we shall see this position being created in the Conservative Cabinet, as the mental health crisis that is ongoing in the UK is beginning to reach dramatic proportions.